Skip to content

 Learn about carrier sustainability

+Our carriers ship plastic-free in product boxes made in San Diego by people earning real wages.
 Zero plastic bags.
 Zero bubble wrap.
 Zero styrofoam that haunts the ocean forever.
 Just cardboard that actually biodegrades.

 Our cutting teams are Tetris masters.
 Every pattern piece strategically placed to squeeze the maximum from every yard.
 Offcuts become scrunchies and key fobs.
 Tiny pieces get sold as craft scrap packs.
-We squeeze every possible use out of our fabric first.

 Shop accessories